-Ms Chai is one of these young women who’s bucked the growing trend of late motherhood.
-She believes young mothers won’t have it easy in Singapore as the society by and large expects young, educated women to build their careers first before planning for a family.
+Ms Chai is one of these young mothers.
+She believes young mothers like her won’t have it easy in Singapore as the society by and large expects young, educated women to build their careers first before planning for a family.

 “I would say the stigma in Singapore is still there.
 That’s why I feel that for a lot of people who are in their early 20s, being a mum is just not their first priority,” she added.

-But there are other young mums such as Ms Clarice Tan who personally doesn’t feel stigmatised in the society.
-She said people will usually just be “quite shocked” that she’s a mum at her age but “won’t be mean about it or avoid you because of that”.
+But there are other young mothers such as Ms Clarice Tan who doesn’t feel stigmatised at all.
+She said people tend to be “quite shocked” that she’s a mum at her age but “won’t be mean about it or avoid you because of that”.

 Ms Tan, who’s now 21, said having a child has changed her life for the better.
 “It makes me want to become a better person because you’re now aware that you’re a role model to this young child.”